Oct 14, 2012

 From Blueboy to Holyoke

 This is one of the iconic photos of the 1960s, nearly as famous as Graham Faulkner's bare bum in Brother Sun, Sister Moon.
 It displays the handsome, muscular 22-year old Michael Burns nude, barely hiding behind a towel.
-It's from That Cold Day in the Park (1969): Michael's character is an innocent, possibly mute, somewhat addled Boy taken in by the middle-aged, repressed Frances (Sandy Davis).
+It's from That Cold Day in the Park (1969): Michael's character is an innocent, possibly mute, somewhat addled Boy taken in by the middle-aged, repressed Frances (Sandy Dennis).
 She provides food, shelter, nice clothes, whatever he needs, and he provides a coy eroticism.

 When Frances' flirtation becomes too aggressive, the Boy leaves, returns to his hippie commune, and we discover that the innocent-addled bit was all an act.
 He often defrauds the establishment that way, acquiring free food and favors in return for displaying his body and feigning a willingness to have sex.